microsoft/appcenter-sdk-react-native/README.md

 **For Xamarin.iOS and Xamarin.Android:**
 * Navigate to the Project -> 'Add NuGet Packages...'
-* Search and select "Mobile Center Analytics" and "Mobile Center Crashes".
+* Search for 'Mobile Center' and select "Mobile Center Analytics" and "Mobile Center Crashes".
 Then Click 'Add Packages'

 **For Xamarin.Forms**
 Multiplatform Xamarin.Forms app has three projects in your solution - portable class library or shared library, project.Droid, project.iOS .
 You need to add NuGet packages to each of these projects.

 * Navigate to the Project -> 'Add NuGet Packages...'
-* Search and select "Mobile Center Analytics" and "Mobile Center Crashes".
+* Search for 'Mobile Center' and select "Mobile Center Analytics" and "Mobile Center Crashes".
 Then Click 'Add Packages'

 ## For Xamarin for Visual Studio ##

 * Navigate Project -> Manage NuGet Packages...
-* Search and select "Mobile Center Analytics" and "Mobile Center Crashes".
+* Search for 'Mobile Center' and select "Mobile Center Analytics" and "Mobile Center Crashes".
 Then Click 'Add Packages'

+## Using Package Manager Console ##

+* Open Package Manager Console in either Xamarin Studio or Visual Studio
+* Type the following commands:
+   PM> Install-Package Microsoft.Azure.Mobile.Analytics
+   PM> Install-Package Microsoft.Azure.Mobile.Crashes

 Now that you've integrated the SDK in your application, it's time to start the SDK and make use of Mobile Center services.

 **Note:** If you installed the "Mobile Center Crashes" package for iOS prior to version 0.3.0, your iOS project should contain the folder